Bayesian Nonparametric Causal Inference for Quantile Residual Life: An Application to Alzheimer's Disease: Simulation Details

 \subsection{Simulation Scenarios}

-To evaluate the finite-sample performance of the proposed method, we generate simulated datasets with sample sizes $N \in \{500, 1500\}$.
-The data-generating mechanism is designed to incorporate dependence among baseline covariates, covariate-dependent exposure assignment, heterogeneous survival distributions, and covariate-dependent censoring.
+We generate simulated datasets with primary sample sizes $N \in \{500, 1500\}$ and an additional large-sample setting with $N=5000$.
+The data-generating mechanism incorporates dependence among baseline covariates, covariate-dependent exposure assignment, heterogeneous survival distributions, and covariate-dependent censoring.

-For subject $i = 1, \dots, N$, we generate a five-dimensional baseline covariate vector $\bbX_{i} = (X_{i1}, X_{i2}, X_{i3}, X_{i4}, X_{i5})^{\top}$, where two covariates are binary and three are continuous:
+For subject $i=1,\dots,N$, we generate a five-dimensional baseline covariate vector $\bbX_{i}=(X_{i1},X_{i2},X_{i3},X_{i4},X_{i5})^{\top}$, where two covariates are binary and three are continuous:

 The binary exposure $Z_{i} \in \{0,1\}$ is generated from the probit model